The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation function on stellar mass and luminosity at 0.5<z<1.1: Introduction

 The paper is organized as follows.
-In Sect. \ref{sec:data} we present the VIPERS galaxy sample, and describe how it has been divided in stellar mass, luminosity and redshift sub-samples.
+In Sect. \ref{sec:data} we present the VIPERS galaxy sample, and describe how it has been divided into stellar mass, luminosity, and redshift sub-samples.
 In Sect. \ref{sec:method} we discuss how the 3PCF and its errors have been measured.
-Finally, in Sect. \ref{sec:results} we present our results, showing the dependence of the measured 3PCF on scales, triplet shapes, redshifts, luminosity and the stellar mass.
+Finally, in Sect. \ref{sec:results} we present our results, showing the dependence of the measured 3PCF on scales, triplet shapes, redshifts, luminosity, and the stellar mass, and the estimate of galaxy bias.
 In Appendix \ref{appendix}, we provide information on the covariance matrices for our analysis